 Instructions

-- After 30 minutes, add the goji berries, scallops and shiitake to the soup and allow to keep simmering for the next 2-3 hours.
+- Keep simmering for the next 2-3 hours.
 (The longer the better, but after 2 hours the soup is already quite tasty.)
-DO NOT ADD SALT TILL THE END or the salty taste may become super concentrated later.
+Note: DO NOT ADD SALT TILL THE END or the salty taste may become super concentrated later.

-- After 2-3 hours have passed, add a bit of salt to the soup, then taste.
-The scallops are naturally salty so start with a sprinkle and, if not sufficient, add a bit more.
+- Add a bit of salt to the soup, then taste.
+Note: The scallops are naturally salty so start with a sprinkle and, if not sufficient, add a bit more.

 - Once to your taste, scoop and serve.
 You should have enough to fill 2-3 Chinese bowls.